 Hint: I am.

-Just don’t eat it all in ONE serving.
+However you make it, just don’t eat it all in ONE serving.

 Learn from my poor life choices.